 Many editors provide support for evaluating ClojureScript code via a REPL connection, however the process for setting this up can seem complex, mysterious and convoluted.

 Why does this complexity exist?
 The main reason that there is complexity in connecting a ClojureScript REPL to your editor is that the environment is just well … complex.

-The main problem here is that a lot more is going on.
+The main problem here is that a lot is going on.
 When we evaluate Clojure remotely the message just needs to travel to the Clojure runtime and back.
-When we are using ClojureScript the code has to travel to Compiler and then to the browser and back.
+When we are using ClojureScript the code has to travel to the compiler and then to the browser and back.